CAPE TOWN to ACCRA (12 weeks) Trans Africa

 Those starting their trip in Morocco - all nationalities require a visa and we will apply for this in advance during the trip.

-Those starting their trip in Accra - all nationalities must obtain a Nigerian visa in advance, before joining the Oasis trip.
-You will need to apply for this visa in your country of residence, so please allow time for your visa process before your trip commences.
-Details for the visa process and application will be emailed to you a few months before your trip departs.
+Those starting their trip in Accra - all nationalities must obtain a Nigeria visa in advance, before joining the Oasis trip.
+Most nationalities will need to make an online application and then go in person to their nearest Nigerian visa agency to submit their passport and hardcopies of their supporting documentation.
+You will need to make an appointment for this which must be within 45 days of entering Nigeria.
+Details for the visa application process and documents required will be emailed to you a few months before your trip departs.
 Cost will depend on the embassy in your home country.

 South Africa